Skip to main content

 Atlanta is CCR HQ.
-Nashville and Charleston are active CCR licensees running the same playbook (BuilderLync + Sierra AI + the CCR Production Standard) in their markets.
+Nashville, Charleston, and Greenville are active CCR licensees running the same playbook in their markets.
 Three more states (Florida, Texas, North Carolina) are open for qualified operator applications.
 CCR does not mass-license.
-Markets are vetted on storm profile, population, operator capacity, and compliance readiness so the brand and the network are protected.

 Each card lists population, storm profile, contractor licensing notes, and current availability status.
 Click any state for the deep market page with operator-readiness questions and local fit signals.